knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 **password**	                  | password associate with your garage doors ryobi account  -- **required** **status_update_delay** | Polling status (in seconds) while garage door is opening and closing.
 Default is 15 seconds.
 **poll_state_delay**        | Time between polling for the garage door's state.
 This just periodically updates homekit incase your spouse used the remote to open the door.
-**garagedoor_id**        |  (**recommend NOT setting**) Id your garage doors, **see below** **debug_sensitive**    |  (**recommend NOT setting**) Leave set to false **see below**.
+**garagedoor_id**        |  (**recommend NOT setting**) defaults correctly, **see below** **debug_sensitive**    |  (**recommend NOT setting**) defaults to  false **see below**.

 ## debug_sensitive

-I also log lots of sensitive data--not my fault, the server responses include sensitve data scattered.
-To debug logging the server responses are manditory.
-The responses contain from the server API keys (yikes!) and DeviceIDs.
-Currently I can't prevent this because the API I have to get the polling state requires your login and passord--not an api key.
+To debug server requests/responses I need to log lots of sensitive data--not my fault, the server responses include sensitve data scattered.
+The responses contain from the server Account Names, API keys, and DeviceIDs.
+You don't want this scatered in homebridge log files on your machine or mailed to other folks that need your homebridge log files for other reasons.
+Currently I can't prevent this because the API I have to get the the door state requires your login and passord--not an api key.
 This is very unfortunate.
-A  `debug_sensitive parameter: false`  config parament is available and should normally always be false--the default.
+A  `debug_sensitive parameter`  config parament is available and should normally always be false--the default.
 You have been warned.
-Had this not been the case I would have used and `apiKey` rather than your password in the config file.
+Had this not been the case I would have used and `apiKey` and the `deviceid` rather than your password in the config file.

 The sensivite data is ONLY logged when this config setting is true **and** when debugging homebridge itself (when homebridge in debug mode: ` DEBUG=* homebridge -D -P`  .)